aayushdugar/AakashYantra/README.md

  # the falcon project
-Hello World, We are  Vivaan Ghosal and Aayush Dugar trying to develop an affordable NVI system.
+Hello World, We are  Vivaan Ghosal and Aayush Dugar trying to develop an affordable NDVI system.

 Developing our falcon agricultural idea,